The Attributes of a Great Divorce Lawyer (i.e., “Good v. Great” )

 Do Judges Know All the Law?

 (c) 2016, Chaim Steinberger, Esq.
-Many people think that a judge knows all the laws.
-That they’re presented with issues, and like the oracle, pronounce the law, correctly, every time, from on up high.
-Unfortunately, our society, and the laws that govern us, are too complicated for any one person to know it all.
-Moreover,… read more
+Many people have misconceptions about the legal system.
+For example, many people believe that all judges know all the laws.
+That when they’re presented with issues like an oracle, they pronounce the law cleanly, correctly, and accurately every time, from on up high.
+Unfortunately, our society, and the laws that… read more

 Getting Even or Getting Ahead: Do divorce litigants want nasty lawyers or would they rather win?